 All charities can reclaim the tax on donations by registering with HMRC for Gift Aid.
 This is done by completing an online application form.
 Gift Aid can only be claimed on donations made by people who live in the UK and pay income tax or capital gains tax.

-The organisation is attached to the Department for Digital, Culture Media and Sport but it’s actually a non-departmental public body so they answer to Parliament, not Government ministers.
+The organisation is attached to the Department for Digital, Culture Media and Sport but it’s actually a non-departmental public body so they answer to Parliament, not government ministers.